Attorney Advertising · bertollini.com

 N-600K eligibility ends at age 18 — permanently.
 If USCIS delays adjudication until your child ages out, the opportunity is lost forever.

-K-1 visa delays at NVC, at the embassy, or in administrative processing trap couples in limbo — often without any explanation from the government.
+K-1 visa delays at USCIS, NVC, or in administrative processing trap couples in limbo across continents.

 Timeline of a Mandamus Case